 My List of the 5 Most Influencial

-Anna Pavlova(1881 – 1931) was the first great ballerina of the Russian school of classical ballet and the first worldwide star.
+Anna Pavlova(1881 – 1931) Although not an Assoluta, Anna was the first great ballerina of the Russian school of classical ballet and the first worldwide star.
 Born in St. Petersburg, she studied at the Imperial Ballet School, making her debut in 1899.
 She became Mariinsky Theatre’s prima ballerina in 1906 and the following year made her first tour abroad.
 In 1908, Pavlova danced briefly with Diaghilev’s itinerant Ballets Russes.
 In 1911, she moved to London, where she lived the rest of her life.

 Pavlova started her own company and toured extensively on all continents.
 Before air transportation was available, she was seen by millions in Brazil, Australia, China, Japan, India, South Africa, Egypt or the United States (five tours).
 She died of pleurisy three weeks before turning 50 while on tour in The Hague, Netherlands.
 Pavlova changed the perception on how a ballerina should look — from the strong, muscular, compact body popular at the turn of the century, to the delicate, frail look required by romantic roles like Giselle.
 Her masterpiece, The Dying Swan brought audiences to tears everywhere.